 An SCT focuses primarily on general and administrative spending, as well as some indirect costs of goods sold.
 It reviews all spending, including point-of-sale purchases, invoices, expense reports, and recurring expenses, such as subscriptions.
 (It doesn’t manage direct costs of goods sold.)

 The SCT process temporarily supersedes all current spending-approval processes and the mechanisms many companies have installed to ease purchasing, such as blanket purchase orders and purchasing cards.
 An SCT tracks all its decisions.
-In our experience, using the SCT approach can quickly reduce non-direct-cash expenditures by 10 to
+In our experience, using the SCT approach can quickly reduce non-direct-cash expenditures by 10 to 15 percent.

 While the SCT approach can seem simplistic, disengaging, and time consuming—particularly during a crisis—a closer look reveals the power embedded in a process that’s focused, deliberate, and disciplined: